 Members of Parliament (MPs) are elected to the House of Commons to represent the interests and concerns of all the people who live in their constituency, whether they voted for them at the General Election or not.
 They are only able to deal with issues raised by people who live in their constituency.
 To check if you are one of Mel's constituents, please enter your postcode on the Parliament website.

 MPs consider and vote on legislation and use their position to ask government ministers questions about current issues.
 When a constituent writes to an MP, he or she will write to the relevant department or official or the Minister involved.
 If a constituent is happy for the issue to be made public, MPs can ask an oral or written question, secure a debate or even petition Parliament itself.

 MPs split their time between working in Parliament and working in their constituency.
 In Parliament, MPs spend time attending debates, scrutinising and voting on legislation, attending meetings and lobbying ministers on issues that are important to their constituents.
 In their consituencies MPs spend time with local organisations, businesses, schools, charities and other important groups, providing help or support where they can and making sure that concerns in their constituency are feed back directly to Government ministers in Westminster.
 They may also organise ministers to visit their constituency.
-In Central Devon Mel has brought the Secretary of State for the Environment, Food and Rural Affairs to Chagford and the Secretary of State for Transport to Okehampton.
-During the flooding in 2012 Mel hosted a visit from then Prime Minister David Cameron to Buckfastleigh.
+For example, in Central Devon Mel has brought the Secretary of State for the Environment, Food and Rural Affairs to Chagford to discuss issues facing the farming industry, organised for the Secretary of State for Transport to Okehampton to hear the case for an Okehampton to Exeter Rail Service and joined the inister for Small Businesses, Industry and Enterprise to Ashburton.
+During the severe local flooding in 2012 Mel hosted a visit from then Prime Minister David Cameron to Buckfastleigh.